 For a year after treatment for cervical cancer has ended, women usually see their doctors at NYU Langone’s Perlmutter Cancer Center every three to four months to ensure the cancer has not returned.
 After that, appointments are usually scheduled every four to six months.
 Follow-up care may include Pap tests and pelvic exams, as well as imaging tests, such as CT, MRI, or PET scans.

 Specialists at NYU Langone develop a plan that includes good nutrition and exercise as you recover from surgery, chemotherapy, and other treatments.
-Also, our Fertility Center assists women during and after treatment with any fertility concerns they may have.
+Also, doctors at NYU Langone’s Fertility Center and NYU Langone Reproductive Specialists of New York assist women during and after treatment with any fertility concerns they may have.

 Mobility After Surgery